 Director of Fund Development & Communications

 Abigail is a macro-practice social worker with nearly 20 years of nonprofit experience in various community settings.
-For the first half of her career, she worked with Chicago youth in both after-school and in-school settings, specializing in violence prevention and behavior change.
+For the first half of her career, she worked with Chicago youth in both after-school and in-school programs, specializing in violence prevention and behavior change.
 In 2013, she moved to Los Angeles and began working at ELACC, overseeing all aspects of the organization’s grant management.
-She later left for Philadelphia to earn her Masters in Social Work, researching and practicing at the intersection of gender, poverty, and housing policy.
+She later left for Philadelphia to earn a Master’s in Social Work, researching and practicing at the intersection of gender, poverty, and housing policy.
 She returned to ELACC in 2019 after spending time in electoral politics and policy advising.
 Abigail has a BA in Latin American & Latino Studies from the University of Illinois at Chicago and an MSW from the University of Pennsylvania.

 Director of Finance